syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 {% endhighlight %}

-In order to create a template column in SfDataGrid, you need to specify the UserCellType of the column.
+In order to create a template column in **SfDataGrid**, you need to specify the UserCellType of the column.
 UserCellType is the type of the view to be used in the GridColumn and it must be derived from the GridCell. (i.e. a custom GridCell which hosts the view of your own requirement).
 The following code example shows you how to create a custom GridCell and use it in a template column.
 {% highlight c# %}
 //Creating a Template Column